Damian de Allende

 Damian de Allende (born 25 November 1991) is a South African professional rugby union player who currently plays for the South Africa national team and Japanese club Saitama Wild Knights.
 His usual position is either centre or wing.
-He was a member of the Springboks team that won a record-equalling third Rugby World Cup in 2019.
+He was a member of the Springboks team that won a third Rugby World Cup in 2019 and again that won a fourth Rugby World Cup in 2023.
+De Allende is a part of a few elite players to have won two world cup titles.